 - Fill out a program evaluation at the end of the program.

 - Attend the lunch seminar series during the summer term (when on campus) that will include lectures by faculty and workshops on poster-making and oral presentations.
-The seminar series is held in conjunction with the School of Earth, Energy and Environmental Sciences and the Stanford Woods Institute for the Environment.
+The seminar series is held in conjunction with the Doerr School of Sustainability and the Stanford Woods Institute for the Environment.

 - Sign a form indicating acceptance of the requirements of the program, including attending the spring course, the summer lunch seminars and presenting a poster at one of the VPUE Symposia.